databio/pepatac/docs/run-directly.md

   -O $HOME/pepatac_test
 ```

 This example should take about 15 minutes to complete.
-See [other example commands](https://github.com/databio/pepatac/blob/master/example_cmd.txt) that use test data.